GIScience/ors-map-client/README.md

 #### Commits and versioning

-- This app uses the `commitizen` plugin to generate standardized commit types and messages.
+- This app uses the `commitizen` plugin to generate standardized commit types/messages.
 So, after applying any change in a feature branch, use `git add .` and then `npm run commit` (instead of `git commit ...`)
 - The plugin `standard-version` is used to generate changelog entries, version tag and to bump the app version in package.json.
-This utility must be used only in develop branch and with the command `npm run release`.
-After testing the app in the stating environment, then just merge `develop` to `master`.
+After testing the app in the testing environment, (using `develop` branch), checkout in `master` and use `npm run release` to generate a release.

 #### Branch policy ####